slawekradzyminski/awesome-testing.com/_posts/2016-08-18-best-complete-testing-suites-available-online.md

 explaining why tests were open sourced:

 > The quality of our code and our product depend on the amount of feedback we get and on the amount of people who use
 > them.
-If we’re developing behind closed doors, we are putting artificial limits to both.
+If we're developing behind closed doors, we are putting artificial limits to both.

 Matt Mullenweg, CEO Automattic